asciamanna/asciamanna.github.io/_drafts/project-teams-and-poor-code-quality.md

 As people are constantly switching into and out of areas of the codebase a depth of knowledge that comes with working in the same area of the code for an extended period of time is lost.
 This leads to a decline in code quality and a lack of larger scale refactorings.

 ####Design Rot
-Since so much of the code is new to the team and they are moving on before making lasting improvments on the code base the design degrades rapidly.
-One team will begin to steer the system in one direction with a set of refactorings only to be undone by the next team who had little or no knowledge of the design goals of the original team.
+A side-effect of the loss of institutional knowledge and the temporary work in an area of the codbase is that the design degrades rapidly.
+One project team will begin to steer the part of the system in one direction with a set of refactorings only to be undone by the next team who had little or no knowledge of the design goals of the original team.

 ###Project Size
 Projects tend to be large and are at odds with the current trends for building quality software like shipping small incremental improvements and subscribing to practices like Continuous Integration and Continuous Delivery.